wit4401/wit4401/README.md

 * COSC 350: Systems Software (repo not public yet)
   * Study of programming at the systems level, mostly in a UNIX environment.
 Topics include processes, threads, sockets, basic I/O operations, interprocess communication and use of Shell and Perl scripts.
-* MATH 216: Statistical Thinking
+* MATH 216: Statistical Thinking (repo not public yet)
   * Descriptive and inferential analysis of data, emphasizing appropriate assumptions, computer use and interpretation.
 Parametric and non-parametric methods are compared and contrasted.
 Includes a weekly laboratory.
 * MATH 310: Calculus III
   * Arc length, indeterminate forms, Euclidean spaces, functions of several variables, partial differentiation, multiple integrals.